 Hostels in the US are not always a great price.
 In major cities try Couchsurfing.

 As a woman people tend to look less as the “verified credentials,” so don’t pay the yearly fee, just add your social media to your profile and always take the time to read someone else before applying.
-That way you can send them a message that says “Hey, we have similar interest, you will enjoy having me.”
+That way you can send them a message that says “Hey, we have similar interests, you will enjoy having me.”

 This is always great because you have the opportunity to meet them online first, if you’re the kind of girl that wants to wake up early to hike, maybe don’t pick the girl whose profile picture is here taking a cage to the face upside down.
 Although I will say that we don’t put our best selves out there,